glibesyck/Reading_JSON/README.md

 ## Reading JSON
 *Reading JSON* is a program for navigating through .json file.
-All ypu should do - run main.py and know the path to your file.
+All you should do - run main.py and know the path to your file.
 ## Functions
 Module consists of 3 different functions :